markabrahams/node-net-snmp/README.md

 - **ObjectType.Integer** - single integer
 - **ObjectType.OctetString** - a sequence of integer ASCII values
 - **ObjectType.OID** - the exact sequence of integers in the OID
-- **ObjectType.IPAddress** - a sequence of the four integers in the IP address
+- **ObjectType.IpAddress** - a sequence of the four integers in the IP address

 ## mib.getTableSingleCell (tableProviderName, columnIndex, rowIndex)